MaxGoryunov/Calculator/README.md

 ### Arithmetic functions

 Addition: `3 + 4`

 Subtraction: `7 - 2`

 Multiplication: `4 * 8`

 Division: `9 / 3`

 ### Mathematical functions

 Sine: `sin(3.14)`

 Exponentiation: `exp(1.5)`

 Round function: `round(2.38)`

+Natural log: `ln(2.7)`

+## Supported inputs

+Parser supports any valid input, meaning that the number of opening and closing parentheses must be equal.
+On top of that, only positive rational numbers are currently supported.
+If you want to use a negative number, prepend it with a zero.

 ## Adding other implementations